 too many clothes, you probably are.

-Commercial power in the Ukraine is different than we have in the
+Commercial power in the Europe is different than we have in the

 USA.
-Power in the Ukraine is provided at 240V / 50hz.
+Power in the Europe is provided at 240V / 50hz.
 Power in the

 USA is provided at 120V / 60hz.
 Most appliances manufactured today